 Enclosure 2 of the 50.54(f) letter requested each operating power reactor licensee to complete a reevaluation of applicable flood-causing mechanisms at their site using updated flooding hazard information and present-day regulatory guidance and methodologies.
 Licensees were asked to compare their results to the CDB for protection and mitigation from external flood events.
 The NRC developed guidance to conduct the reevaluations (References 6.1 through 6.6).
-The licensee submitted a flood hazard reevaluation report (FHRR) for Dresden (Reference 6.7) to the NRC as requested by the 50.54(f) letter.
+The licensee submitted a flood hazard reevaluation report (FHRR) for Monticello (Reference 6.7) to the NRC as requested by the 50.54(f) letter.
 As necessary, interim actions needed to protect against the reevaluated flood hazard were included and described in the FHRR.
-The NRC inspected the interim actions using TI 2515/190, "Inspection of Licensee's Proposed Interim Actions as a Result of the Near-Term Task Force Recommendation 2.1 Flooding Evaluation" and documented the results in a quarterly integrated inspection report (Reference 6.9).
-A regulatory audit to support the review of the FHRR was not required.
-The NRC staff documented the review of the FHRR in a detailed staff assessment (Reference 6.11).
-The NRC provided a supplement to the staff assessment (Reference 6.10).
-This supplement (also called an interim hazard letter) updates the original staff assessment to address changes in the NRC's approach to next steps following the review of the flood hazard reevaluations as directed by the

-Commission.
-The information in the interim hazard letter was used by the licensee to complete the flood hazard MSA and other flood hazard evaluations.
+A regulatory audit to support the review of the FHRR was performed and the results documented in an audit report (Reference 6.8).
+The NRC staff reviewed the FHRR and provided an interim hazard letter (Reference 6.10) to provide feedback on the staff's review of the flooding hazard reevaluations.
+The interim hazard letter was used by the licensee to complete the flood hazard MSA and other flood hazard evaluations.
+Separately, the NRC staff documented the technical bases for its conclusions summarized in the interim hazard letters by issuing a detailed staff assessment (Reference 6.11).